Black Patriot

-Black Patriots were African Americans who sided with the colonists who opposed British rule during the American Revolution.
-The term "Black Patriots" includes, but is not limited to, the 5,000 or more African Americans who served in the Continental Army and Patriot militias during the American Revolutionary War.
+Black Patriots were African Americans who sided with the Patriots during the American Revolution.
+The term Black Patriots includes, but is not limited to, the 5,000 or more African Americans who served in the Continental Army and Patriot militias during the American Revolutionary War.

-Their counterparts on the pro-British side were known as Black Loyalists, African Americans who sided with the British during the American revolution.
-Thousands of American slaves escaped to British lines to take up their offers of freedom in exchange for military service as per Dunmore's Proclamation and the Philipsburg Proclamation.
+Their counterparts on the pro-British side were known as Black Loyalists, which were African Americans who had sided with the British during the revolution.
+Thousands of American slaves escaped to British lines to take up their offers of freedom in exchange for military service as per Virginia Governor Dunmore's Proclamation of 1775, promising freedom to Blacks who deserted their Patriot masters and fought for the British and the 1779 Philipsburg Proclamation, which declared the freedom all Blacks enslaved by Patriots who came over to the British side, whether or not they fought.

 First Patriot martyr

 Crispus Attucks is considered to be the first Black Patriot because he was killed in the Boston Massacre.
 Attucks was commemorated by his fellow Bostonians as a martyr for freedom.
 Attucks was a whaler who was believed to be of mixed Native American and African ancestry, born in or around Framingham, Massachusetts.
-His death in the Boston Massacre is considered to be the first Patriot fatality of the war.
+His death in the Boston Massacre is considered to be the first Patriot fatality of the Revolution.

-Black Patriots who served in the State Militias
+Black Patriots who served in the state militias

 The Bucks of America were an all-Black, Massachusetts Militia company organized in 1775 in Boston.
 This was the name given to one of two all-black units fighting for independence.
 There is little known of the campaign history of the Bucks company, or if they ever saw combat.
 It appears that they operated mainly around Boston.
 The Bucks of America may have acted primarily as an auxiliary police or security service, in the city, during the war.
 They most likely did not see action against British forces.